Canyon Dam (Sri Lanka)

 The dam is surrounded by steel structures of the substation.

 Reservoir and power station

 The dam creates the relatively small Canyon Reservoir, measuring at 450 m and 350 m in its longest length and width, respectively.
 The reservoir's primary source of water is the Maskeliya Oya, with additional water discharged from the Canyon HPower Station, located at the same site.

 Water from the Canyon Reservoir is further transferred through a penstock to the New Laxapana Power Station, located 7 km downstream, at 06°55′05″N 80°29′31″E, 1.5 km northwest of Kiriwan Eliya.
-The power station consists of two hydroelectric generators of 50 MW each, both of which were commissioned in February 1974.
+The power station consists of two hydroelectric generators of 50 MW each.
+Both generators were commissioned in February 1974.